YoungHu2023/cse15l-lab-reports/lab5.md

      There are always two empty lines in the output of JUnit tests.
      I fixed it by grabbing the line with "Test run:".
      I edited the 34th line of `grade.sh` to `lastline=$(grep "Tests run:" "junit-output.txt")`.
 The fiexed `grade.sh` is shown below.
-     I also added a if-then around the final output because when all tests passed, there is no "Test run:" line in the file.
+     I also added a if-then around the final output around line 39 - 45 because when all tests passed, there is no "Test run:" line in the file.

   ![Image](bug-fixed.png)